nashrahhaque/adversarial-music-eval/README.md

 ### Causal Inference
-Difference-in-Differences estimator with bootstrap confidence intervals for observational rollout analysis — for when randomization isn't possible (e.g., model updates that can't be cleanly A/B split).
+Difference-in-Differences estimator with bootstrap confidence intervals for observational rollout analysis, for when randomization isn't possible (e.g., model updates that can't be cleanly A/B split).

 ### Fairness Audit